lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
           Gain exclusive, behind-the-scenes insights into local conservation efforts with a

-          visit to the Tacheng Conservation Bureau.
+          visit to the **Baima Snow Mountain Nature Reserve Conservation Bureau**.
 Learn about the vital and

           multifaceted work being done to protect the rich biodiversity of Baima Snow

           Mountain Nature Reserve and its fragile surrounding ecosystems.
         image:
           type: ImageBlock
           url: /images/LJ-icon9.jpg